 # is provided as a convenience so that numeric comparisons can be used to test the results. text is a human readable description of the result.
 The following # values can be returned:

-- The Ignore if downloaded artwork is smaller option is in use.
-The search was not performed as the current default artwork item is as large or larger than the maximum size specified in the scaling size preference.
+The Ignore if downloaded artwork is smaller option is in use.
+The search was not performed as the current default artwork item is as large or larger than the maximum size specified in the scaling size setting.

-- The Ignore if downloaded artwork is smaller option is in use.
-The downloaded artwork was not saved as it was not larger than than the current default artwork item.
+The Ignore if downloaded artwork is smaller option is in use.
+The downloaded artwork was not saved as it was not larger than the current default artwork item.

 When more than one search is being performed, 0: ... will always be returned in any artwork was imported.
 When more than one search is being performed, a non 0 return code represents the last error encountered.